I just close my eyes & let it call to me ...

 In an almost subdued voice, leaning across me to check my little brothers belt & brush his hair back, she said 'Lemme ask you something Sir.'

-aid 'Yes?' as she pulled back out & began to close my door.
+He said 'Yes?' as she pulled back out & began to close my door.

 She said 'Just exactly where do your donations go?'